arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 |      `Interrupt Request Input 5`     |           `IRQ_CH5`          |
 |      `Interrupt Request Input 6`     |           `IRQ_CH6`          |

 The IRQ inputs of the Edge Control can be used through the built-in functions of the Arduino programming language.
-The configuration of an interrupt pin is done in the `setup()` function with the built-in function `attachInterrupt()` as shown below:
+The configuration of an interrupt pin is done in the `setup()` function with the function `attachInterrupt()` as shown below:

 ```arduino
 attachInterrupt(digitalPinToInterrupt(pin), ISR, mode);